bondy-io/bondy-demo-marketplace/README.md

 It will first print the help and prompt you to enter a command.

 A client can only call RPCs on the market:
-* `market.get`: To get all the listed items.
+* `com.market.get`: To get all the listed items.
-* `market.item.bid`: To bid on a listed item.
+* `com.market.item.bid`: To bid on a listed item.
-* `market.item.sell` To put a new item on the market place.
+* `com.market.item.sell` To put a new item on the market place.

-Under the hood it will call `market.bidder.add` to identify itself as a bidder.
+Under the hood it will call `com.market.bidder.add` to identify itself as a bidder.
-On exit it calls `market.bidder.gone` to dereference itself as a bidder.
+On exit it calls `com.market.bidder.gone` to dereference itself as a bidder.

 Once you are familiar with the marketplace, listing, selling and bidding on items, you can try and compete against a bot.